qgis/qwc2/README.md

 ### Documentation

-We use JsDoc to document the QWC2 library.
-It is configured in `jsdoc.json` and the resulting documentation is deposited in `documentation/`.
+We use TypeDoc to document the QWC2 library.
+It is configured in `typedoc.json` and the resulting documentation is deposited in `documentation/`.

-JsDoc documentation can be generated with:
+JsDoc documentation can be generated with one of the following commands:

     yarn doc
+    yarn doc --watch